Eclipse-SDV-Hackathon-Accenture/muto-multi-agent-racer/docs/step1-installation.md

 # Installation

 **Supported Systems:**
+### Docker
+Supported almost on all platforms and you do not need to compile anything so it's the fastest method to get started.

+### Native
+You can use this method if you're using Ubuntu and don't want to use docker for some reason
-- Ubuntu 20.04 native with ROS2 Foxy
+  + Ubuntu 20.04 with ROS2 Foxy
-- Ubuntu 22.04 native with ROS2 Humble
+  + Ubuntu 22.04 with ROS2 Humble
-- Docker (tested on Ubuntu 22.04)

 # Docker
-# Muto ROS2 Docker Images

 ## ROS2
 - Base image `ros:humble`